m-podolski/backup-script/README.md

 # Scarab Backup

 This is a simple BASH utility script to copy files from your machine to an external drive.
 It is an attempt to take most of the pain and risk out of manual backups.
-It uses [rsync](https://rsync.samba.org/) for the copy operation and common GNU Coreutils.
 It is intended for personal use with local drives in a desktop-setup.
 Its main purpose is to add some CLI-UX to the tools involved by presenting a nice flow with menus and results displayed.

-Additional Features:
+## Additional Features

 - Path validation
 - Drive listing and selection